clado-ai/search-mcp/README.md

 # Clado MCP Server

-This is an official Model Context Protocol (MCP) Server for Clado..
+This is an official Model Context Protocol (MCP) Server for Clado.

-More information about automcp can be found at [automcp.app](https://automcp.app).

 For detailed API documentation and usage examples, visit the [official Clado documentation](https://docs.clado.ai/).